nitnelave/confusedbit/content/posts/map_mut_iterator.md

 actually unsound situation that might lead to bugs way down the line.
 Whenever you want to go against the borrow checker, it's best to either suck it up and come up with a different, safe design, or really ask an expert about it.
-In this case, the good folks at the Rust discord helped me see the error of my ways.
+In this case, the good folks at the Rust Discord and on /r/rust helped me see the error of my ways, and there were several mistakes in early drafts of this article.

 And if you _do_ end up using `unsafe`, make sure you install as many barriers as possible to avoid any misuse due to invalidated assumptions.